The world of streaming content is very tough for the new streamer trying to get their feet wet.

 9. Catchy Stream Titles

-From the absurd to the humorous, a great stream title can help you attract potential followers.
+From the absurd to the humorous, a great stream idea and title can help you attract potential followers.

 You can either stay simple such as “tournament run, top 8 maybe?” or “watch me get upset by a random King K. Rool in bracket!” in the case of Super Smash Bros.
 Ultimate.